-We love discovering magical places that truly feed the soul, and Luskentyre Beach in the Outer Hebrides is one of our favourites.
+We love discovering magical places that truly feed the soul, Luskentyre Beach in the Outer Hebrides does just that and is truly one of our favourites.

 Wilderness Guide Tim Willis tells us why he calls this particular beach on the Isle of Harris ‘a little slice of heaven’.

-Over the years as a guide with Wilderness Scotland I have come to realise that Luskentyre is a place where you can press the pause button.
-Where you can forget about frenetic pace of modern life and tell the world that you’re getting off the merry-go-round for some ‘you time’.
+Over the years as a guide with Wilderness Scotland, I have come to realise that Luskentyre is a place where you can press the pause button.
+Where you can forget about the frenetic pace of modern life.
+It’s here where you can tell the world that you’re getting off the merry-go-round for some ‘you time’.

 Whenever I am guiding our walking trips to the Outer Hebrides and Skye I find myself scanning the weather forecast and tide timetable sites with near obsession.
 I know that if I can share Luskentyre with my clients at just the right time it has the absolute wow factor.

 The perfect day has plenty of sunshine with a few white fluffy clouds dotted around for extra contrast for the photos.
 The tide is neither fully in or out with just enough water to bring out the astonishing aquamarine and turquoise hues over the bay.
 When you first see it you have to pinch yourself to make sure you are not dreaming.